Our summer libraryA selection of poems that we think are perfect to read in summer

 Here’s flowers for you; Hot lavender, mints, savory, marjoram; The marigold, that goes to bed with the sun, And with him rises.
 William Shakespeare (1564–1616) It Is Not Growing Like A Tree

 It is not growing like a tree In bulk doth make Man better be; Or standing long an oak, three hundred year, To fall a log at last, dry, bald, and sere: A lily of a day Is fairer far in May, Although it fall and die that night It was the plant and flower of light.
 In small proportions we just beauties see; And in short measures life may perfect be.
 Ben Jonson (1574-1637).
-She Has Made Me Wayside Posies
+Paths

 She has made me wayside posies: here they stand, Bringing fresh memories of where they grew.
 As new-come travellers from a world we knew Wake every while some image of their land, So these whose buds our woodland breezes fanned Bring to my room the meadow where they blew, The brook-side cliff, the elms where wood-doves coo– And every flower is dearer for her hand.
 Oh blossoms of the paths she loves to tread, Some grace of her is in all thoughts you bear: For in my memories of your homes that were The old sweet loneliness they kept is fled, And would I think it back I find instead A presence of my darling mingling there.
-Augusta Webster (1837–94) The Glory
+Augusta Webster (1837–94) The Barley Fields

 The glory of the beauty of the morning, - The cuckoo crying over the untouched dew; The blackbird that has found it, and the dove That tempts me on to something sweeter than love; White clouds ranged even and fair as new-mown hay; The heat, the stir, the sublime vacancy Of sky and meadow and forest and my own heart: - The glory invites me, yet it leaves me scorning All I can ever do, all I can be, Beside the lovely of motion, shape, and hue, The happiness I fancy fit to dwell In beauty's presence.
 Shall I now this day Begin to seek as far as heaven, as hell, Wisdom or strength to match this beauty, start And tread the pale dust pitted with small dark drops, In hope to find whatever it is I seek, Hearkening to short-lived happy-seeming things That we know naught of, in the hazel copse?
 Or must I be content with discontent As larks and swallows are perhaps with wings?
 And shall I ask at the day's end once more What beauty is, and what I can have meant By happiness?
 And shall I let all go, Glad, weary, or both?
 Or shall I perhaps know That I was happy oft and oft before, Awhile forgetting how I am fast pent, How dreary-swift, with naught to travel to, Is Time?
 I cannot bite the day to the core.
-Edward Thomas (1878-1917) |
+Edward Thomas (1878-1917) The Linden Tree

 |